 When a subsidiary makes a new issue of capital and the consolidated entity's percentage ownership changes, the share of retained profits and reserves is attributed to the Company and outside equity interest reflecting the new ownership interest.
 The adjustment is not reflected in net profit but as a direct adjustment to the specific equity accounts.

 Investments in subsidiaries are carried at their cost of acquisition in the Company's financial statements.
-The cost of acquisition has been determined by applying AASB 3 Business Combinations using reverse acquisition principles.
-Refer to Note 24 for further disclosures in relation to the effect of the reverse acquisition.

 Transactions eliminated on consolidation